Triggers

 Alerts

-or the action that triggered THIS alert notification (event_type
+• The action that triggered the alert notification (event_type)

-trigger allows a user to automatically trigger actions once a human has raised and removed a doubt on an alert.
+The Manual trigger can be found in the Triggers listing by clicking on Sekoia.io.
+It allows users to automatically trigger actions once a human has raised and removed a doubt on an alert.

 Cron

-trigger allows a user to periodically launch an automatic action, that should be defined and created by a user.
+The Cron trigger allows users to periodically launch an automatic action that should be defined and created by a user.

 Logs and errors in triggers